Megx02/BINF6251/final_project/CONCEPT.md

     def traceback(V, T, states, N)
         best_final_state = state with maximum V[state][N-1]

-        Initialize empty list to store path of states throughout the sequence -> state_sequence = [] current_state = best_final_state
+        state_sequence = []    # Initialize empty list to store path of states throughout the sequence current_state = best_final_state

-        For n from N-1 to 0: -> going backwards since we traceback from the last state to get the optimal path Append current_state to state_sequence
+        For n from N-1 to 0:    # going backwards since we traceback from the last state to get the optimal path Append current_state to state_sequence
-            current_state = T[current_state][n] -> this is where we stored the best previous state
+            current_state = T[current_state][n]     # this is where we stored the best previous state
         Reverse state_sequence (since we appended states starting from the final state) return state_sequence

 7. Load the viral genes from FASTA file, split the sequences into codons and run viterbi on each gene def viral_genes(virus_filename)
-        Filter sequences based on length (should be a multiple of 3) and invalid characters (should only contain A, C, G and T) viral_genes = dictionary -> {gene_id: sequence} from virus_filename
+        Filter sequences based on length (should be a multiple of 3) and invalid characters (should only contain A, C, G and T) viral_genes = dictionary, {gene_id: sequence} from virus_filename

         For each gene in the viral_genes:
              sequence = viral_genes[gene_id]
-             convert the sequence into a list of codons -> observations -> call split_into_codons function here run viterbi on the observations -> call viterbi function here compute adaptation score for gene -> call adaptation score function here store gene id, state sequence and adaptation score in a dictionary -> {gene_id:(state_sequence, adaptation_score)}
+             convert the sequence into a list of codons, observations       # call split_into_codons function here run viterbi on the observations, call viterbi function here compute adaptation score for gene, call adaptation score function here store gene id, state sequence and adaptation score in a dictionary, {gene_id:(state_sequence, adaptation_score)}

 8. Compute adaptation score:
     def adaptation_score(state_sequence)
-        If state_sequence is an empty list: -> edge case adapted_proportion = None
+        If state_sequence is an empty list:     # edge case adapted_proportion = None
         else:
             adapted_count = number of adapted states in state_sequence